 Complete Financial Questionnaire

-You’ve probably already seen Facebook posts and articles containing not-very-helpful money management advice.
-You know this sort of stuff:
+You’ve probably already seen social media posts and reel containing not-very-helpful money management advice.

-Trawl comparison sites so you can save a tenner a month on broadband that only really works when you stand directly beside the modem.
-(Imagine the terrified shouts of: “DAAAAAAAAAD THE INTERNET’S NOT WORKING” from the kids.
+• Trawl comparison sites so you can save a tenner a month on broadband that only really works when you stand directly beside the modem.
+(Imagine the terrified shouts of: “MAAAAAAAAM, THE INTERNET’S NOT WORKING” from the kids.
 Probably better just to keep spending that extra tenner.)

-And no, I didn’t just make that up.
+And no, I didn’t just make that up but of course, someone did.

 So today I’m skipping all the ‘ditch takeaways’ budgeting advice and filling you in on what you need to know about managing your money if you’ve got a long-term illness.